 While this can sound overwhelming for some writers, others love being a part of every piece of the publishing process.
 The best part about publishing a book yourself is that you own everything from the legal rights to the revenue you earn.
 You make every decision and you are a part of every conversation.
-You are the one poring over edits and coordinating book signings.
+You are the one pouring over edits and coordinating book signings.
 It’s all up to you.

 The biggest struggle authors face when publishing a book with this method is the time and cost it takes.
 If you’re going into this with little knowledge of the publishing process, doing everything yourself will be very difficult.
 You’ll need to know where your skills lie, how to deal with vendors, and know how to stick within a budget.

 Remember, publishing a book is never free, especially with DIY.
 You’ll have to consider the cost of everything from book printing to obtaining an ISBN numbers to copyrighting your work.
 If you plan to go the DIY route, make sure you have a financial strategy prepared.

 Similar to DIY, general contractor publishing is a form a self-publishing where YOU have the control.
 The difference with this method is that instead of doing everything yourself, you hire independent contractors who can provide the services you need (and want) for your book.